-Pallets can be made of metal, paper, recycled materials, or even niche materials such as presswood and corrugated.
+Pallets can be made of metal, paper, recycled or dunnage materials, or even niche materials such as presswood and corrugated.
 But for many shippers, the pallet decision comes down to plastic vs. wood.
 Wood pallets are more widely used, accounting for as much as 46 percent of total U.S. hardwood lumber production, but plastic pallet use is growing more quickly.

 Orlando-basedpallet pooling and rental serviceproviderIntelligent Global Pooling Systems (iGPS) uses plastic pallets measuring 48-inches x 40-inches that meet or exceed Grocery Manufacturers of America and National Institute of Occupational Safety standards.
 The company says its plastic pallets weigh less than 50 pounds, are about 30 percent lighter than wood alternatives, and don’t shed debris, such as broken pieces of wood or loose nails.

 In addition, iGPS pallets don’t absorb liquids, are impervious to infestation, and are 100-percent recyclable. iGPS plastic pallets flow through palletizers and stretch-wrap machines easily, the company says, with few breakdowns and back-ups.
 Pallets are cleaned as they pass through the depot network, which works well for product sensitive manufacturing areas.

 “There are validated cost efficiencies available that can only come from using plastic pallets that are approximately 20 pounds lighter, have no missing leading edges, and allow for more weight to be shipped with better stability due to a more reliable pallet perimeter and our cruciform bottom board design,” says Jeffrey Liebesman, CEO of iGPS Logistics.